-Figure 6-28.
-STP Port Settings and MSTP Port Information Table
+Figure 6-34.
+STP Port Settings window

 In addition to setting Spanning Tree parameters for use on the switch level, the Switch allows for the configuration of groups of ports, each port-group of which will have its own spanning tree, and will require some of its own configuration settings.
 An STP Group will use the switch-level parameters entered above, with the addition of Port Priority and Port Cost.